I want to tell you about a pharmaceutical sales representative I observed last month.

 She walked out with the largest order that pharmacy had placed in three years.

-This is the pharmaceutical representative of 2030.
-And she’s not selling.
-She’s conducting.
+That is the pharmaceutical representative of 2030.
+And she is not selling.
+She is conducting.

 The Orchestra Problem

-When I share this number with executives, they nod knowingly.
-They’ve seen it.
-They’ve tried to fix it.
-They’ve invested in training programmes, coaching initiatives, performance management systems.
-Some have even resorted to mass terminations and rebuilds.
+When I share this with executives, they nod.
+They have seen it.
+They have tried to fix it with training programmes, coaching initiatives, performance management systems.
+Some have resorted to mass terminations and rebuilds.

 Nothing works.
 Not permanently.

-And here’s why: they’re treating a systems problem as a people problem.
+And here is why: they are treating a systems problem as a people problem.

-The 10x variance isn’t about talent.
-It’s about what happens before the rep walks through the door.
+The variance is not about talent.
+It is about what happens before the rep walks through the door.

 Think about it this way.
-An orchestra doesn’t succeed because it recruits the best individual musicians.
-An orchestra succeeds because every musician plays from the same score, follows the same conductor, and arrives prepared for the same performance.
+An orchestra does not succeed because it recruits the best individual musicians.
+It succeeds because every musician plays from the same score, follows the same conductor, and arrives prepared for the same performance.

 Your sales force is an orchestra playing without a conductor.
 Each musician is reading a different score.
 Some are playing last year’s music.
 Others are improvising.
 A few are playing in the wrong key entirely.